BeauCheatham/SQL-Project/README.md

 ORDER BY
     avg_salary DESC
 ```
+Here's the breakdown of the top-paying skills for data analyst internships in 2023:
+- **High-Paying Opportunities** The highest average salaries per skills ranged from $90,000 - $115,000.
+- **Core Skills Remain in Demand** Core languages such as C++, Java, and C# remain a valuable skill for prospective data analysts.
 ### 4. Most Optimal Skills
 To identify the most optimal skills, I filtered the skills by demand, followed by salary, finding the skills offer the most value to a new entrant into this market.
-This query highlights the most optimal skills for a new entrant to the CS job market.
+This query highlights the most optimal skills for a new entrant to the data analytics job market.

 ```sql
 WITH skills_demand AS (